applidium/OverlayContainer/README.md

 ## Features

-There are currently several alternatives like:
+There are alternatives like:

 - [Pulley](https://github.com/52inc/Pulley)
 - [FloatingPanel](https://github.com/SCENEE/FloatingPanel)

-`OverlayContainer` uses a different approach.
-The library focuses its effort on the hard part, the overlay translation.
-It perfectly mimics the overlay presented in the Siri Shotcuts app.
+`OverlayContainer` uses a different approach:

-It tries to be as lightweight and non-intrusive as possible.
-The layout and the UI customization are done by you to avoid to corrupt your project. `OverlayContainer` adapts to it.
+- It tries to be as lightweight and non-intrusive as possible.
+The layout and the UI customization are done by you to avoid to corrupt your project.
+- It perfectly mimics the overlay presented in the Siri Shotcuts app.
+See [this article](https://gaetanzanella.github.io//2018/replicate-apple-maps-overlay/) for details.
+- It provides more features:
+  - [x] Unlimited notches
+  - [x] Notches modifiable at runtime
+  - [x] Adaptive to any custom layouts
+  - [x] Rubber band effect
+  - [x] Animations and target notch policy fully customizable
+  - [x] Unit tested

 See the provided examples for help or feel free to ask directly.

-✅ Unlimited notches

-✅ Adaptive to any custom layouts

-✅ Perfect transitions between scroll & translation

-✅ Rubber band effect

-✅ Animations and target notch policy fully customizable

-✅ Unit tested

 ---